-At Papillon Helicopters safety is priority number one!
-Papillon Airways, Inc (our parent company) and its subsidiaries are fully certified by TOPS (Tour Operators Program of Safety.)
-TOPS (www.topsafety.org) is an organization whose sole goal is to insure safety and reliability throughout the air tour industry.
-Operators who carry a TOPS certification have agreed to operate their airlines to standards that far exceed those set forth by the FAA.
+At Papillon Grand Canyon Helicopters, safety is our top priority.
+Papillon Airways, Inc. and its subsidiaries are fully certified by the Tour Operators Program of Safety (TOPS).
+TOPS’ industry standards ensure safety and reliability throughout the air tour industry.
+TOPS certified operators agree to operate their airlines to standards that far exceed those set forth by the FAA.
 These standards are upheld and enforced by regular internal audits and annual external audits by independent industrial safety auditors.

 TOPS Missions & History

 The increase in air tourism in the early 90s also brought concerns about its safety, and several leading helicopter tour providers were determined to put the public’s worries to rest.

 Following discussions within the forum of the Helicopter Association International (HAI), the Helicopter Tour Operators Committee (HTOC) was formed.
 Tour operators then drafted a detailed safety program that would become the initial guideline for TOPS.
 This program incorporated the expertise and experience of those who know the industry best: the air tour operators and the manufacturers of the air tour equipment.

 TOPS was incorporated in January 1996 as an independent, non-profit organization and the Program of Safety was then implemented.
 This marked the first time that an organization was solely dedicated to further enhancing the safety of all aspects of helicopter tours.

 The effectiveness of the TOPS Program of Safety is well proven by the statistics gathered since 1996.
 In a typical year, 85% of all hours flown by helicopter tour operators are done so by TOPS members.